Ramshreyas/OpenSSME/docs/tutorials/data_forge.md

 ## Advanced Flow: Custom Strategies

-OpenSEM shines when you need to do something specific.
+OpenSSME shines when you need to do something specific.
 Let's say you want to build a model that **redacts PII (Personally Identifiable Information)**.
 You don't just want generic synthesis; you want a specific transformation.

 ### 1. Create a Custom Forge Class